2014–15 Iowa Hawkeyes women's basketball team

 The 2014–15 Iowa Hawkeyes women's basketball team represented University of Iowa during the 2014–15 NCAA Division I women's basketball season.
-The Hawkeyes, led by fifteenth year head coach Lisa Bluder, played their home games at the Carver–Hawkeye Arena and were a members of the Big Ten Conference.
+The Hawkeyes, led by fifteenth-year head coach Lisa Bluder, played their home games at the Carver–Hawkeye Arena and were members of the Big Ten Conference.
 They finished the season 26–8, 14–4 in Big Ten play to finish in second place.
 They advanced to the semifinals of the Big Ten women's basketball tournament, where they lost to Ohio State.
-They received at-large bid of the NCAA women's tournament, where they defeated American in the first round, Miami (FL) in the second round before falling to Baylor in the sweet sixteen.
+They received an at-large bid to the NCAA women's tournament, where they defeated American in the first round, and Miami (FL) in the second round, before falling to Baylor in the sweet sixteen.